Digital library: CAD and 3D Model Libraries

+2D graphics repository of digital art

+A 2D graphics repository/library are vector graphics or raster graphics images/icons that can be free use or proprietary.

 Features of digital libraries

 The advantages of digital libraries as a means of easily and rapidly accessing books, archives and images of various types are now widely recognized by commercial interests and public bodies alike.

 Traditional libraries are limited by storage space; digital libraries have the potential to store much more information, simply because digital information requires very little physical space to contain it.
 As such, the cost of maintaining a digital library can be much lower than that of a traditional library.
 A physical library must spend large sums of money paying for staff, book maintenance, rent, and additional books.
 Digital libraries may reduce or, in some instances, do away with these fees.
 Both types of library require cataloging input to allow users to locate and retrieve material.
 Digital libraries may be more willing to adopt innovations in technology providing users with improvements in electronic and audio book technology as well as presenting new forms of communication such as wikis and blogs; conventional libraries may consider that providing online access to their OP AC catalog is sufficient.
 An important advantage to digital conversion is increased accessibility to users.
 They also increase availability to individuals who may not be traditional patrons of a library, due to geographic location or organizational affiliation.